warpdynamics/super_simple_stock/README.md

 For example, if there is no trade records in give 15 minutes interval, Stock Price shell be 0 etc.

-2. We assume that only synchronose usage of all objects and methods.
+2. We assumed only synchronous usage of all objects and methods.
 If time is provided as optional argument (for debuging perpouses) it must always increase while code is executing, analogous to the real time.